 Prior sections describe how PortfolioStudio can be used to measure portfolio risk (loss distribution, volatility, quantile, etc.) and perform stress testing and reverse stress testing to assess and ensure capital adequacy.
 Portfolio risk and capital adequacy assessment results and metrics from PortfolioStudio can then be used to estimate capital demand and supply and compare them with market opportunity and risk strategy to inform and determine:

-- Risk capacity, i.e., the maximum amount of risk that the institution is able to take on
+- Risk capacity, i.e., the maximum amount of risk an institution can support in pursuit of its business objectives

-- Risk appetite, i.e., the target amount or range of risk that the institution is willing to take on to pursue its risk strategy; risk appetite is lower than risk capacity to allow for safety margin (example: risk appetite to have AA S&P rating and CET1/EC of 250%)
+- Risk appetite, i.e., the target amount or range of risk an institution is willing to accept in pursuit of its business objectives; risk appetite is lower than risk capacity to allow for a safety margin (example: risk appetite to have AA S&P rating and CET1/EC of 250%)

-- Risk tolerance and risk limits, i.e., boundaries of risk taking within which the institution is willing to operate; risk appetite is more qualitative and at aggregate level whereas risk tolerances are more quantitative and granular, e.g. borrower and segment limits (example of segment risk limit: automotive segment expected loss under CCAR adverse scenario shall not exceed 20% of total portfolio's expected loss under CCAR adverse scenario)
+- Risk tolerance and risk limits, i.e., boundaries of risk taking within which an institution is willing to operate; risk appetite is articulated more qualitatively and at aggregate level, while risk tolerances and limits are more quantitative and granular, e.g. borrower and segment limits (example of segment risk limit: automotive segment expected loss under CCAR adverse scenario shall not exceed 20% of total portfolio’s expected loss under CCAR adverse scenario)